 To download Terry Tazioli’s interview go to Well Read.

 Book-It Repertory Theatre presents staged readings from Stories for Boys, adapted and directed by Laura Ferri.
-Author Gregory Martin joins Ferri and cast for a post-performance discussion as part of...Forward
+Author Gregory Martin joins Ferri and cast for a post-performance discussion as part of Seattle Reads.
+You can download the podcast at the...Forward

 Gregory Martin discusses his book Stories for Boys, the 2013 Seattle Reads pick, with readers at the Northeast Branch.
 You can download the podcast at the Seattle Public Library.